• Skip to primary navigation

 These Walnut Shortbread Cookies are tender, with a crumbly melt-in-your-mouth texture.
 The dough is dipped in egg white, rolled in walnuts, and then baked to perfection.
 These cookies keep a long time, making them perfect for holidays, but who am I to judge if you want to make them for an afternoon tea, a picnic, or a nice event?

-What are these Walnut Shortbread Cookies
+What Are These Walnut Shortbread Cookies?

-I was intrigued by its simplicity and that it did not require any special ingredients.
+I discovered this recipe in a 1950 Romanian cookbook.
+I was intrigued by its simplicity and the fact that it did not require any special ingredients.

-The cookie is basically made from a shortbread dough, dipped in egg white, and rolled in coarsely chopped walnuts.
+The cookies are made from shortbread dough dipped in egg white and rolled in coarsely chopped walnuts.
 They look like little spiked balls covered in roasted walnuts.
+Walnuts are very popular in Eastern Europe, and they are used in many recipes, like this one.

+There is something fascinating about the recipes that are 50-80 years old.
+Every ingredient was used entirely, and nothing got wasted.
 For example, in this recipe, the egg yolks are used in the cookie dough, while the egg whites are used as glue for the cookies, so the walnuts stick to them.

-Walnut Shortbread Cookies Pinterest photo0 1
+Walnut Shortbread Cookies on table0

 Ingredients for making the cookies110

-• Egg yolks– remember what I was telling you?
+• Egg yolks: remember what I was telling you?
 Egg yolks go into the cookie dough, while the egg whites are used as glue to make the walnuts stick to the dough.

-• Powdered sugar – I like using powdered sugar in some dessert recipes.
+• Powdered sugar: I like using powdered sugar in some dessert recipes.
 Mixing the sugar with flour creates a smooth dough that is easy to work with.

 • Zest from a lemon

-• Chopped walnuts– As I told you before, walnuts are the popular choice for these cookies, but feel free to choose pecans instead.
+• Chopped walnuts: As I told you before, walnuts are the popular choice for these cookies, but feel free to choose pecans instead.

-How to make these walnut shortbread cookies:
+How to make These Cookies

 Before you start working on the recipe, do the following: